Locate a Member

 B.) Physicians (residents or fellows, faculty, and alumni/alumnae) who later in careers have demonstrated such leadership.

-The Society is organized for educational purposes exclusively and not for profit, and its aims shall be the promotion of scholarship and research in medical schools, the encouragement of a high standard of character and professionalism among medical students and graduates, and the recognition of high attainment and service in medical science, patient care, and related fields.
+The Society is organized for educational purposes exclusively and not for profit, and its aims shall be the promotion of scholarship and research in medical schools, the encouragement of a high standard of character and professionalism among medical students and physicians, and the recognition of high attainment and service in medical science, patient care, and related fields.

 Article III: INSIGNIA